 Qualifications

-• Bachelor’s or Master’s degree in Business Administration, Project Management, or a related field.
+• Master’s level in Communications or a related field

-• Minimum of 3 years of experience in project management, preferably in a multi-stakeholder environment.
+• Minimum of 3 years of experience on a medium level, preferably in a multi-stakeholder environment

-• Fluency in English, both written and spoken.
+• Fluent and excellent in Dutch and English, both written and spoken

 Desired Skills